Protect Newton Trees

 -

-I agree with the new requirements for:
+I appreciate the new protection requirements for:

 -

-a certified arborist
+a certified arborist to protect neighboring trees

 -